 - Come up with an ideal retirement date and lifestyle goals.
 And take the time to learn about the Rule of 25.

 - Figure out how much you need to save to hit that date and lifestyle.
-There are lots of free retirement calculators to help do this.
-I like cFIREsim or FireCalc.
+You can use FIRECalc like I did to figure out how much you need to retire.

 - Realize you have a full-blown Retirement Emergency and PANIC!
 Panic is good because now you’re motivated to do something!

 - Calm down, roll up your sleeves, and figure out how to get Freaky Frugal.
 You can make a budget, cut monthly expenses, save more, and invest wisely.
 It’s never too late to get started!
 See how close you can get to your ideal goals and try to make a game of it.
 I’m here to help you.

 Of course this is all hypothetical because I doubt I can ever convince Allison to do any of it!

 Thanks for reading!
 Do you know anyone like Allison?
 Any suggestions on what to do?